miyendisa/horoscope-calculator/README.md

 # Horoscope Calculator Program

-This program calculates the horoscope by taking birth year and birthday from the user.
+This program calculates the horoscope by taking the month of birth and the day of birth from the user.

-* The year of birth must be entered by the user as follows :
+* The month of birth must be entered by the user as follows :
   * 1 for January
   * 2 for February
   * 3 for March

 **Dates of Horoscopes**
 * Aries : March 21 – April 19